Ruben de Haas

 Ruben Pieter de Haas (born October 9, 1998) is a rugby union player who plays scrum-half for the United States men's national team.
 He previously played for in the English Premiership and the Cheetahs in the SA Currie Cup and the 2024-25 EPCR Challenge Cup in Europe.

 Early life

-Ruben de Haas was born on October 9, 1998, in George, South Africa as the son of Pieter de Haas and grandson of Gerard de Haas, both well known rugby players that played for the Lions and Bulls respectively in South Africa.
+Ruben de Haas was born on October 9, 1998, in George, South Africa, the son of Pieter de Haas and grandson of Gerard de Haas, both of whom were well-known rugby players who played for the Lions and Bulls respectively in South Africa.
 De Haas immigrated with his family to the USA at the age of 10 and attended Jessieville High School in Arkansas where he played gridiron football and basketball.
-At age 15 he started traveling to Little Rock to play rugby for the Little Rock Junior Stormers, the only high school rugby team at the time in the state of Arkansas.
+At age 15, he started traveling to Little Rock to play rugby for the Little Rock Junior Stormers, the only high-school rugby team at the time in the state of Arkansas.